Jprebys/mod2-project-group-3/README.md

 A one-tailed t-test resulted in a low p value of 4.50EE-25.
 This is lower than the set alpha value of .05, so we rejected the null hypothesis.

 ## Application + Next Steps

-What our results tell us is that when investing in the realestate of the King County area, one should looks for these traits in homes:
+What our results tell us is that when investing in the real estate of the King County area, one should look for these traits in homes:

--On a waterfront
+- On a waterfront
--High squarefootage
+- High square footage
--Has a porch
+- Has a porch
--Has multiple bathrooms
+- Has multiple bathrooms
--In the Bellevue, Mercer Island, or Medina areas
+- In the Bellevue, Mercer Island, or Medina areas

-The next steps we wish to take are to look deeper into location's affect on the sale price of homes.
+The next steps we wish to take are to look deeper into location's effect on the sale price of homes.
 Specifically we want to look at the distance between homes and various locations such as downtown or corporate offices.

-Another things that should be noted with the bathrooms is that this data set did not include if the bathrooms had showers or baths.
+Another thing that should be noted with the bathrooms is that this data set did not include if the bathrooms had showers or baths.
 Perhaps checking the number of showers in a home could be more insightful than the number of bathrooms.